 These Candy Cane Marshmallows are a perfect holiday treat!
 You can eat them on their own, serve them with hot chocolate, and even roast them over a fire.
-They're also a great addition to a holiday cookie box, and they ship well!
+They're also a great addition to a holiday cookie box!

 These marshmallows are flavored with peppermint extract and the red swirls make them feel even more like holiday candy canes.
 You can easily make this recipe with any color or type of food coloring!